cherdt/ansible-moinmoin-wsgi/README.md

 Requirements
 ------------

-CentOS (or likely RHEL or Fedora, a target host where the yum and systemd modules work).
+CentOS (or likely RHEL or Fedora, a target host where the firewalld, systemd, and yum modules work).

 If you want to run tests, just do yourself a favor and don't install the ancient version of Ruby that CentOS provides or you will create a nightmare.